18 Langs Rd, Ascot Vale 9370 1813

 Seated or standing, stretch the arms straight out and rotate the hands so that the palms face away from each other.
 Cross the arms so that the palms are pressed together, contract the abs and round the back, reaching away as you relax the head.
 Don’t collapse but instead imagine you’re curving up and over an imaginary ball.
 Hold the stretch for 30 seconds.
 If twisting the arms doesn’t feel good, simply lace the fingers together.

-Disclaimer: The information provided is of a general nature and should not be used in place of professional advice from myself or another medical professional.
+Disclaimer: Information provided in this post is of a general nature and should not be used solely in place of individual advice from either myself or another medical professional.
+Pascoe Vale Osteopathy and Dr. David Howard will not take responsibility for any injury resulting from following information in this post.

-Vale Osteopathy Clinic provides osteopathic services to patients from a wide number of suburbs such as Ascot Vale, Pascoe Vale, Flemington, Melbourne, Australia, Footscray, Maribyrnong, Essendon, Essendon North, Moonee Ponds, Strathmore, Niddrie, Keilor, Coburg, Brunswick, Oak Park, Glenroy, North Melbourne, Avondale Heights, Airport West, Travancore.
+Pascoe Vale Osteopathy provides osteopathic services to patients from a wide number of suburbs such as Pascoe Vale, Essendon, Essendon North, Moonee Ponds, Strathmore, Niddrie, Keilor, Coburg, Brunswick, Oak Park, Glenroy, Airport West, Travancore, Melbourne, Australia.